dasupradyumna/launch.nvim/README.md

 The plugin configuration file should return a table with one or more of the following 3 fields:
 **task**, **debug** and **var**. **task** and **debug** should be array-like tables of task and debug configurations respectively, and **var** should be a dictionary-like table of user variable definitions with the key being a variable's name and the value being its config.

-Every field is optional, and can be omitted if no configurations need to be specified. (*If input variable syntax is used in any configuration, then the corresponding variable definition should be specified under the **var** field*)
+Every field is *optional*, and can be omitted if no configurations need to be specified.
+If the plugin configuration file returns `nil` or an empty table `{}`; all task, debug and variable configurations are cleared. (*If the user variable syntax is used in any configuration, then the corresponding variable definition should be specified under the **var** field*)

 ```lua
 -- config file